nasuni-labs/nasuni-dashboards/README.md

        sudo vi /etc/telegraf/telegraf.conf
        ```

     - Windows: In the Windows VM, copy the contents of the **telegraf.conf** file from the extracted Nasuni Dashboards repository zip archive to "C:\Program Files\Telegraf\telegraf.conf" and make the edits outlined in the next set of steps.
-One way to do this is to run Notepad or Notepad++ as an administrator, and paste the contents of telegraf.conf.
+One way to do this is to run Notepad or Notepad++ as an administrator and paste the contents of telegraf.conf.
 Example to open telegraf.conf for editing in Notepad using PowerShell (running PowerShell as administrator):

         ```PowerShell
         notepad.exe "C:\Program Files\Telegraf\telegraf.conf"